cipherxof/JassHighlighter/README.md

 Configuration
 ==========

 All user defined information is stored inside one variable ($language_data), which is pretty straight foward to configure.
+If the language definition isn't found then nolanguage.php will be loaded.

 You can take a look at the examples below.